IBM/app-modernization-coexistence-layer/README.md

 ![DS-Flow](images/run-ds-flow.png)

 Once all flows ran successfully, then the data in PostgreSQL DB tables can be verified using client.
+If you want to schedule the flows to run, that can be achieved using `Project > Jobs > Choose a Job to be scheduled > Edit Configuration > Schedule`.
 As a next step, we will work on chatbot.

 ## 10. Setup chatbot application